0xNullll/CryptoForge/README.md

 - `src/` contains **all implementation files**; the SHA family is grouped in its own subfolder.
 - `tests/` keeps your demos and testing separate from production code.
 - The `crypto_config.h` file centralizes **all feature flags** (enable/disable SHA variants, HMAC, Keccak core).
+- The `demo_config.h` file centralizes **all demo/testing flags**, allowing you to enable or disable specific demo files or test modules modifying the source.
 - The structure allows you to **easily extend** with new crypto algorithms or utilities in the future.